naninovel/docs/docs/api/index.md

 button | String | Path (relative to a `Resources` folder) to a button prefab representing the choice.
 The prefab should have a `Naninovel.ChoiceHandlerButton` component attached to the root object.
 Will use a default button when not provided. pos | Vector2 | Local position of the choice button inside the choice handler (if supported by the handler implementation). handler | String | ID of the choice handler to add choice for. goto | Pair&lt;String, String&gt; | Path to go when the choice is selected by user.
-See `@goto` action for the path format. wait | Boolean | Whether the `Naninovel.NovelScriptPlayer` should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
-Derived actions could (or could not) use this parameter. if | String | A `Naninovel.Actions.ConditionalFlow` expression, controlling whether this action should execute.
-See `@if` action for the expression syntax reference.
+See [`@goto`](/api/#goto) action for the path format. wait | Boolean | Whether the script player should wait for the async action execution before playing next action. time | Single | Determines for how long (in seconds) action should execute.
+Derived actions could (or could not) use this parameter. if | String | A conditional expression, controlling whether this action should execute.
+See [`@if`](/api/#if) action for the expression syntax reference.

 </div>